pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Solution**

-1. In the Tanzu Kubernetes Grid Integrated Edition tile, locate the plan assigned to the failing node.
+1. In the {{  vars.product }} tile, locate the plan assigned to the failing node.

 1. In the plan configuration, select a larger VM type for the plan's control plane or worker nodes or both.